nicksteinbauer/redbarncms/src/pages/services/civil-engineering.md

 **Communication**

 Our differentiation is communication.
 The civil team is well experienced with multi-disciplinary projects.
 We work with the team to understand schedule updates as well as coordinate with the design team.
-On Mondays, we call, we email, and we make sure we are providing forward progress on your job.
+On Mondays, we call, email, and make sure we are providing forward progress on your job.
 We encourage feedback as to how we are doing.

 **​Technical**

-We know the regulations well from ADA standards to local stormwater regulations.
+We know the regulations well, from ADA standards to local stormwater regulations.
 Horizontal control for connecting utilities and pavement is key to working with the contractor.
-We offer specifications in multiple formats - CSI, SpecsIntact, APWA, and modifications to municipal special provisions.
+We offer specifications in multiple formats - CSI, SpecsIntact, APWA, and modifications to special municipal provisions.

 **​Staffing & Schedules**

-In addition to the communication, we have project managers who work with the schedules to keep consistent staff on the project from the beginning to the end of the project.
+In addition to the communication, we have project managers who work with the schedules to keep consistent staff on the project from the beginning to the end.

  **Field Services & Safety**